 Take Action Now By Contacting a Skilled and Aggressive Las Vegas Criminal Defense Attorney

 If you have been charged with one of the forgery crimes above, you are facing a serious criminal charge.
-If you are convicted, you could receive one to four years in jail, a fine up to $5000, and a felony on your criminal record.
-This will make it difficult to find work, rent an apartment or go to college.
+If you are convicted, you could receive one to four years in jail, a fine of up to $5000, and a felony on your criminal record.
+This will make it difficult to find work, rent an apartment, or go to college.
 Contact our law firm asap to schedule a free, confidential case review.

 When I initially met with Mr. Wooldridge, he took the opportunity to sit and go over my problem with me.
 He described details in my case which he found disturbing and explained why he I should have him on my side.